-On February 14, the U.S. Environmental Protection Agency (EPA) released the draft inventory of its latest annual data estimates on U.S. anthropogenic greenhouse gas emission trends from 1990 through 2015.
+In mid-April, the U.S. Environmental Protection Agency (EPA) released the updated inventory of its latest annual data estimates on U.S. anthropogenic greenhouse gas emission trends from 1990 through 2015.
 Among the trends noted by EPA were the following:

 Look for further details on EPA's web site:

 NGA Announces Online Safety Training Program for First Responders